 - Cooperating with non-EU countries to enhance the EU’s external security

-The EU is actively improving both its internal and external security through all of these initiatives as well as the ETIAS —scheduled to be fully operational by 2021.
+The EU is actively improving both its internal and external security through all of these initiatives as well as the ETIAS —scheduled to be fully operational by late 2022.